TobikoData/sqlmesh/docs/quick_start.md

         id INTEGER,
         item_id INTEGER,
         ds VARCHAR
-    )
+    ),
+    grain [id, ds]
 );
 ```

 The second model is an `INCREMENTAL_BY_TIME_RANGE` model that includes both a `MODEL` statement and a SQL query selecting from the first seed model.

 The `MODEL` statement's `kind` property includes the required specification of the data column containing each record's timestamp.
 It also includes the optional `start` property specifying the earliest date/time for which the model should process data and the `cron` property specifying that the model should run daily.
+It sets the models' grain to columns `id` and `ds`.

 The SQL query includes a `WHERE` clause that SQLMesh uses to filter the data to a specific date/time interval when loading data incrementally: